Netanyahu brands police chief 'delusional' amid indictment rumors

-TEL AVIV, Israel — Prime Minister Benjamin Netanyahu criticized Israel's top police officer amid reports the politician could be indicted as part of corruption probe as early as next week.
+TEL AVIV, Israel — Prime Minister Benjamin Netanyahu criticized Israel's top police officer amid reports Netanhayu could be indicted as part of a corruption probe as early as next week.

 "Any decent person will ask himself how people who say such delusional things about the prime minister can objectively investigate him," a late-night statement on Netanyahu's Facebook page read.
 "A great shadow was cast this evening on police investigations and recommendations in the case."